delbusque/Projects/the-movie-database/README.md

-### Single-page application for fetching data from list of movie titles and the TMDB API
+### Single-page application for fetching data from list of movies titles and the TMDB API

     Could launch the app at https://the-movie-database-34a4a.web.app